Willi Castro Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 27th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Guardians' 3.97 team ERA ranks ninth among all league pitching staffs.
+- The Guardians have a 4.00 team ERA that ranks 10th across all league pitching staffs.

-- The Guardians allow the eighth-fewest home runs in baseball (152 total, 1.1 per game).
+- Guardians pitchers combine to surrender the fifth-fewest home runs in baseball (153 total, 1.1 per game).

-- In his most recent appearance on Wednesday, the righty tossed five innings against the Minnesota Twins, allowing two earned runs while surrendering four hits.
+- In his last appearance on Tuesday, Aug.
+29, the right-hander went one scoreless inning against the Minnesota Twins without surrendering a hit.

-- The 24-year-old has a 3.03 ERA and 9 strikeouts per nine innings across 22 games this season, while giving up a batting average of .237 to his opponents.
+- The 24-year-old has put up an ERA of 3.46, with 9.4 strikeouts per nine innings, in 13 games this season.
+Opponents have a .231 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.